 The aguas frescas (☆☆☆) we ordered (tamarind and horchata) were very full-flavored and delicious.

 For us, every trip through Salem will now include a stopover here.

 It seems the only time I ever get to eat at Los Temos is during the drive from Seattle to Los Angeles (or back).
-I was determined to have what most customers seemed to order during our last stopover—birria de chivo, or goat stew.
+I was determined to have what most customers seemed to order during our last stopover—caldo, or soup.
 The consommé is actually the broth in which the goat is simmered, as rich and complex as any in the world.
-Instead of having the deconstructed stew in the form of either tacos or combination plate with the consommé on the side, the birria is how the goat is meant to be eaten.
+Instead of having the deconstructed soup in the form of either tacos or combination plate with the consommé on the side, the caldo is how the goat is meant to be eaten.
 It comes with five freshly made corn tortillas that are phenomenally soft and fluffy.
-Sprinkled with plenty of cilantro and onions, the birria is now my favorite entrée at Los Temos (☆☆☆☆).
+Sprinkled with plenty of cilantro and onions, caldo is now my favorite entrée at Los Temos (☆☆☆☆).